Two simple rules to determine when you need to roll component part revisions

-When incorporating a new component revision, many manufacturers struggle with the question of whether to trigger a new revision of the assembly.
+When incorporating a new component’s revision, many manufacturers struggle with the question of whether to trigger a new revision of the assembly or bill of materials (BOM).
 You don’t want to bury yourself in a pile of pointless documentation updates, but you also never know when you may need to trace a given change.

 Through my personal experience and by working with Arena customers, I’ve come to find that this dilemma can be managed by applying two straightforward rules of thumb.
 These rules should be applied to every assembly that uses the component directly.